 This document fosters trust between buyers, sellers, and their legal representatives by providing a clear and standardized summary of financial details.
 It minimizes potential issues and facilitates a seamless transfer of property ownership.

-Additionally, the Statement of Adjustments serves as an essential financial record, useful for future tax filings and other property-related matters like title insurance and closing costs.
+Additionally, the Statement serves as an essential financial record, useful for future tax filings and other property-related matters like title insurance and closing costs.
 Its importance in ensuring legal and financial clarity cannot be overstated.

 A Statement of Adjustments is a financial document used in real estate transactions to finalize the amounts owed by buyers and sellers on the closing date.
-It includes the purchase price, closing costs, and adjustments for prepaid or outstanding expenses related to the property, such as property taxes, utilities, or condominium fees.
+It includes the purchase price, closing costs, and adjustments for prepaid or outstanding expenses related to the property, such as property taxes, utilities, or condo fees.

 This document provides transparency for both parties by listing credits (payments) and debits (expenses) for each.
-It ensures that all financial responsibilities are settled, determining the final amount the buyer must pay and the seller will receive.
+It ensures that all financial responsibilities are settled, determining the final number the buyer must pay and the seller will receive.

 The seller’s lawyer typically prepares this document and then reviewed by both pirates lawyers to ensure all items that need to be “adjusted” are correct.